Kopke Colheita White Port 2003

 Taste history with the oldest Port wine house

 The wine should be stored in a cool and dry place, sheltered from light and temperature fluctuations, and the bottle should remain in an upright position.
 Over time, it is natural that sediment will form at the bottom of a bottle of Port wine.
+To assure its full quality and flavour, it should be stored in bottle for as little time as possible, and should be drunk preferably between 2 to 6 months.

 - VINIFICATION Get ot know more about the process